crodas/Dispatcher/README.md

 \Notoj\Notoj::enableCache("/tmp/out-app-annotations-cache.php");
 ```

 By doing that Notoj will tell the engine when it is neccesary to compiler (when some file has change).
-Even though it is pretty we recommend for production to generate at the bootstrap file once (for instance a deploying).
+Even though it is pretty efficient we recommend for production to generate at the bootstrap file once (for instance a deploying).
 Soon we will provide an phar executable to make this easy.

 The annotations
 ---------------